RichCWilkerson/Consulting_Notes/Eval_Questions_Organized.md

   - Start with stateless building blocks and then have a parent composable or ViewModel own the state.
   - Only the child(ren) depending on the changed state are actually recomposed.

-- **EXAMPLE**:
-  - When onNameChange updates state to a new UiState, the Parent call will be re-run.
-  - Compose then compares arguments to each child:
-    - ChildA sees name changed → it recomposes.
-    - ChildB sees description is the same value as before → it will be skipped (no recomposition body run), even though Parent itself re-entered.

   - If instead you pass the whole state object down to both children (e.g., ChildB(state = state)), then any change to state means its parameter is “different”, so ChildB will recompose too, even if it only uses description.
 ```kotlin
 @Composable